 Fax: (301) 328-7638

-My firm continues to be right in the thick of prominent whistle-blowing and discrimination cases, a number with national relevance.
-Admitted to the bar for twenty-two years, I possess a wealth of unique and diversified experience.
-In 2017, Expertise, a national ranking company, reviewed 150 Employment Lawyers in the Washington, DC Metro area and selected me for an award as a top 16 Employment Lawyer.
+In 2017, Expertise, a national ranking company, reviewed 150 Employment Lawyers in the Washington, DC Metro area and selected my firm for an award as a top 16 Employment Lawyer.
 In 2018, for the second straight year, Expertise honored me with same award.
 I have offices in New York City and Silver Spring, Maryland, just outside of DC.
 We have won Appeals in six different Appeals Courts.